 This article will focus mainly on air travel with an infant.
 We have dedicated an entire article to Road Trip Tips For Traveling With an Infant.

 While many parents have items they swear by, these are a few of our favorite traveling with infant must haves along with tips on how to utilize them during your travels.

 I got the best advice from a friend when she told me to start wearing my baby early and often.
 It is such a convenience and keeps my infant contained and right on me.
 It makes getting around the airport a breeze.

 I didn’t take a stroller because hauling that behemoth around was going to be a nightmare.
 Once they can walk around, a stroller will be a great asset.

 Not to mention I didn’t have to check it at the gate and then wait to get it after the flight.
-It was nice to be able to get off the plane and go straight to our next stop….which was likely the family bathroom.
-We have tried a number of high-end baby carriers, but our favorite is the Infantino carrier.
+It was nice to be able to get off the plane and go straight to our next stop, which was likely the family bathroom.
+We have tried a number of high-end baby carriers, but our favorite is the Infantino Carrier.

-My little one was finally old enough to face forward and she loved being able take in all the sights and sounds of the airport.
-Also wearing your infant tends to keep lovable strangers from touching your baby.
+Once my little one was finally old enough to face forward, she loved being able to take in all the sights and sounds of the airport.
+In addition, wearing your infant tends to keep lovable strangers from touching your baby.

 Backpack Diaper Bag

 I swore I would never be the parent with a backpack diaper bag, not when there are so many trendy and designer diaper bags out there.
 Wrong!
 I immediately went out and bought a backpack diaper bag after our first trip with Sophie.